 Support your wrist by putting on a carpal tunnel syndrome brace at night, which can be bought in any local pharmacy.
 It looks like a glove but without the fingers and thumb part.
 It is made of metal or plastic that keeps your wrist from twisting and prevents it from getting aggravated.

-Check the posture of your wrist.
+- Check the posture of your wrist.
 You need to make sure that your wrist is properly aligned when typing.
 It must not be tilted or lower than your elbow.
-Wrong position of your wrist will lead to carpal tunnel syndrome or further aggravate the condition.
+The wrong position of your wrist will lead to carpal tunnel syndrome or further aggravate the condition.

 And when you have pain, quick relief would be great!
 Who wants to wait when you are hurting?
 But the truth is, it took a while for you to get to this point.
 It will take a bit of time for you to get rid of your pain.
 (But you can do it.)